DZ-ABDLHAKIM/zoom-video-downloader/README.md

 ### Disclaimer

-This extension is **NOT affiliated with Zoom Video Communications**.
-It's an independent third-party tool that uses publicly documented Zoom APIs.
+This extension is **NOT affiliated with or endorsed by Zoom Video Communications, Inc.** It's an independent third-party tool that uses Zoom's public APIs.

 ### License

-**Proprietary Software - All Rights Reserved**

-© 2024 DZ-ABDLHAKIM.
-This software may not be copied, modified, distributed, or used without explicit permission.

-For licensing inquiries: fridaytechnolog@gmail.com
+Copyright © 2024-2025 DZ-ABDLHAKIM

+Permission is hereby granted, free of charge, to use, copy, modify, and distribute this software.
+See [LICENSE](LICENSE) file for details.

-### Terms of Service
+### Terms of Use

 By using this extension, you agree to:
-- Use only for authorized recordings
+- Use only for recordings you're authorized to access
 - Comply with Zoom's Terms of Service
-- Respect intellectual property rights
+- Respect intellectual property and copyright
 - Follow applicable laws and regulations
+- Not use for unauthorized access or data theft

 [Read Full Terms](TERMS_OF_SERVICE.txt)